 Are you prepared to expedite the process in a timely manner?
-There are some skill-sets with an average time on market of less than two weeks.
-When the right candidate resume emerges are you prepared to schedule and conduct phone and in person interviews in the right timeframe?
+There are some skill-sets with an average time on the market of fewer than two weeks.
+When the right candidate resume emerges are you prepared to schedule and conduct phone and in-person interviews in the right timeframe?

 Are the interviewers confirmed for their interview time and location?
 Yes, you would be amazed how often “no shows” happen and are a poor reflection to the candidate on their priority to the company.
 It is just unprofessional and word will spread in the market.

 Is everyone clear on what role they play in the interview process?
 What are their questions/discussions supposed to focus on?
 What are you hoping to learn about the candidate that you don’t already know?
 Be specific about who your interviewers are and ensure you have the right attitudes in the room.
 Someone who complains a great deal or has an axe to grind may not be the right person to project a positive, energized potential colleague.